 - Unless you have an amazing IT staff and you already understand everything you need to in order to hold them accountable, don’t rely on them or that IT provider to provide a thorough analysis.
 Without an objective analysis performed by an independent third party, you’re unlikely to uncover some of your greatest risks.

-For more on risk analysis and risk assessment, see our white paper here.
+For more on risk analysis and risk assessment, ebook here.